 Silverlake Wine2395 Glendale Boulevard

 Silverlake Wines is more of a wine shop than an actual bar, but we don’t care.
 These people know wine and they know how to have a good time drinking it.
 There is a wine tasting bar off to the side, but it fills up quickly, so expect it to be standing room only most nights.
-You can come in here and pick up a bottle any day of the week, but the power move is to come in on a Monday, Thursday, or Sunday for their stumble-home-with-a-neighbor wine tasting events.
+You can come in here and pick up a bottle any day of the week, but the best times to come are Mondays, Thursdays, and Sundays for their stumble-home-with-a-neighbor wine tasting events.
 Ranging from $15-$25 per person (and that includes cheese, hummus, and flatbread), these things fill up fast, so reservations are definitely recommended.

-Of course there’s a wine bar in Venice.
-And of course it has a cute covered patio on Rose.
-And of course their happy hour is from 4 to 6pm, because who around here has an office job anyway?
-Having said all of that, VBW is our go-to spot for a low-key drink in the neighborhood - the wine selection is good (and you can always shop inside too), they know their way around a cheese board, and the whole place makes us wish we were one of those Venice people without an office job.
+The owners of Venice Beach Wines clearly understand what Venice residents want.
+It has a tiny covered patio on Rose, the space is cozy but also modern, and their Happy Hour is from 4 to 6pm, because who around here has an office job anyway?
+VBW is our go-to spot for a low-key drink in the neighborhood - the wine selection is good (and you can always shop inside too), they know their way around a cheese board, and the whole place makes us wish we were one of those Venice people without an office job.

-Pour Haus wins the award for having the best happy hour of any wine bar in the city.
-The laidback spot in the Arts District is serving $5 red, white, and sparkling options from 4-7pm every day of the week, and also a handful of excellent snacks at the same price.
+Pour Haus wins the award for having the best Happy Hour of any wine bar in the city.
+The laid-back spot in the Arts District serves $5 red, white, and sparkling options from 4-7pm every day of the week, and also a handful of excellent snacks at the same price.
 Definitely get involved with those oxtail tacos.
 Also, Tuesday night trivia can get aggressively competitive.